 If you feel like exploring further afield then jump on one of the tours south of the Córdoba region to the stunning German influenced small towns of La Cumbrecita and Belgrano.
 The crystal clear lakes and mountainous terrain make for a breathtaking trip!
 Or you can stay local and learn about the revolutionist Che Guevara at the Che Guevara Museum, which is set right in his childhood home.

 Both programs accommodate volunteers in safe neighborhoods, with accommodation that has been pre-approved by IVHQ staff.

 Buenos Aires is the definition of city living.
-Volunteers stay at a newly renovated hostel in the popular and lively Recoleta neighbourhood.
-Supermarkets, grocery shops and greengrocers are all nearby which are super handy for preparing lunches and dinners.
+Volunteers stay at a newly renovated hostel in the popular and lively Recoleta neighborhood.
+Supermarkets, grocery shops and greengrocers are all nearby, which are super handy for preparing lunches and dinners.
 Just a stroll from the central city and the vibrant nightlife, the affluent area is also known for its French-style townhouses.
 There are also many public transport options close by that can take you anywhere in the city.

-Experience a taste of Argentina’s suburban lifestyle by living in a 3 story guest house in the popular holiday town of Saldan, 45 minutes out of central Córdoba.
+Experience a taste of Argentina’s suburban lifestyle by living in a three story guest house in the popular holiday town of Saldan, 45 minutes out of central Córdoba.
 The large house features sprawling grounds perfect for football and volleyball games, a pool and spaces for tango lessons.
-Your friendly host will cook breakfast and dinner each day and meals are usually enjoyed together as a volunteer family.
+Your friendly host will cook breakfast and dinner each day, and meals are usually enjoyed together as a volunteer family.
 Volunteering in Córdoba is the perfect escape from the hustle and bustle of big city life - be sure to take advantage of the afternoon siesta tradition!

 Location and Climate